Skip To Main Content

 The Information Technology Program of Study offers a sequence of courses specifically designed to prepare students for employment and postsecondary options in information support and services, network systems, programming and software development, web and digital communications, journalism and broadcasting, telecommunication, visual arts, and other related industries.

 The earlier a student begins this sequence, the more opportunities students will have to explore fully the educational and community options available.
-Course fees may vary at the high schools.

 Courses